 The role of gas will change as the world decarbonises.
-Australia requires a clear long-term strategy to help governments, industries and communities make decisions.
+Australia requires a clear long-term strategy to help governments, industries, communities and households make decisions.

 Australia’s oil and gas sector supports economic prosperity at home and for our trading partners.
 It also contributes to greenhouse gas emissions and climate change.